-DEFEDENCE NO · N/A
+REFERENCE NO.: N/A

-GIGI" L. BRYDEN as the attorney in fact for the undersigned principal.
-In the event JUDITH "GIGI" L. BRYDEN is unable or unwilling to act as attorney in fact, GARY LEE BRYDEN is designated as alternate attorney in fact.
-In the event GARY LEE BRYDEN is unable to so act as attorney in fact then DONALD CHRISTOPHER BRYDEN is designated as alternate attorney in fact.
+DONALD JAMES BRYDEN, ("principal"), hereby designates NICOLE R. BRYDEN as the attorney in fact for the undersigned principal.
+In the event NICOLE R. BRYDEN is unable to so act as attorney in fact then GARY LEE BRYDEN is designated as alternate attorney in fact.
 The inability of the attorney in fact to act shall be evidenced by a signed writing by the declining attorney in fact or an affidavit of explanation by the alternate attorney in fact.